fnjsk37/fnjsk37/README.md

 Racism has no place anywhere.
 Slavery has no place anywhere.
 Human/Labor trafficking is evil and has no place in this world.
+More people should be independent thinkers and not follow the crowd if the crowd is wrong.
+#independentvoter
 -Joshua Sanford